 Third member of Ichigo's group at the beginning of the series and the most energetic of the three.
 Usually shown with Mizuiro.

 - Action Survivor: When Aizen enters Karakura town, he pulls out his hidden competency and nerve and manages to hold things together quite well.

-- Buxom Is Better: Keigo's view of women is this.
+- Buxom Is Better: Keigo's view of women is that the bigger their chest size, the more irresistible they are.
 Chest size acts as his main guide in how he reacts to women.

 - Dumb Is Good: Takes great pride in his lack of academic achievement and is a Nice Guy, sort of.
 Mizuiro does once tell Ichigo that Keigo's actually much smarter than he lets on, but for some reason refuses to use it.

 - Flanderization: Subverted.
 He starts off as goofy and slightly neurotic before appearing to be used in the manga only to freak out over something.
 Then the Deicide arc occurs and he turns out not only to be incredibly calm and rational under extreme stress, but he actually realises that fighting supernatural threats requires a zanpakutou.
 He therefore obtains one from an unconscious Soul Reaper so that he can fight Aizen to buy his classmates time to escape.
 Fortunately, the unconscious Soul Reaper wakes up and stops him before he commits an Heroic Sacrifice.
 Unfortunately for the anime, the anime team clearly never expected the Deicide arc to ever happen, because his goofy antics are dialled Up to Eleven in filler; at one point he makes a joke about Ichigo seeing something that he can't and within thirty seconds he's literally running away screaming.